triton-inference-server/server/docs/walkthrough.md

 For those who like a high level overview, below is the common flow for most use cases.
 For those who wish to jump right in, skip to the [end-to-end example](#end-to-end-example).

 1. Is my model compatible with Triton?
     - If your model falls under one of Triton's [supported backends](https://github.com/triton-inference-server/backend), then we can simply try to deploy the model as described in the [Quickstart](https://github.com/triton-inference-server/server/blob/main/docs/quickstart.md) guide.
 For the ONNXRuntime, TensorFlow SavedModel, and TensorRT backends, the model configuration can be completely inferred from the model using Triton's [AutoComplete](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#auto-generated-model-configuration) feature, so no `config.pbtxt` file is required.
-Additionally, by enabling verbose logging via `--log-verbose=1` - you can see the complete config that Triton sees internally in the server log output.
+Additionally, by enabling verbose logging via `--log-verbose=1`, you can see the complete config that Triton sees internally in the server log output.
 For other backends, refer to the [Minimal Model Configuration](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#minimal-model-configuration) required to get started.
-    - If your model does not come directly from a supported backend, but is executable through Python; you may be interested in writing a simple python script for running your model through the [Python Backend](https://github.com/triton-inference-server/python_backend).
+    - If your model does not come directly from a supported backend, but is executable through Python, you may be interested in writing a simple python script for running your model through the [Python Backend](https://github.com/triton-inference-server/python_backend).
     - Otherwise, you can create a [Custom Backend](https://github.com/triton-inference-server/backend/blob/main/examples/README.md) for executing your model.

 2. Can I run inference on my served model?